LANDLORD MANAGEMENT SERVICE

-All new tenancies commence with a maximum six month assured shorthold contract.
-Once this contract has been in force for just over three months, the tenancy is reviewed and we will write to you asking if you wish the tenancy to continue.
+All new tenancies commence with a minimum six month assured shorthold contract.
+Once this contract has been in force for just over four months, the tenancy is reviewed and we will write to you asking if you wish the tenancy to continue.
 If you do not want to renew the tenancy you must inform us immediately.
-We will then make arrangements for the statutory notice to be served (where this notice has not already been served).
+We will then make arrangements for the statutory notice to be served.

 After contacting you, we will then contact the tenants.
 They can opt to leave the property at the end of the lease or request permission to stay on.
 If the tenants wish to stay in the property you have the right to decline if you wish, in which case a notice requiring possession must be served, giving the tenants a statutory two month notice period to vacate the property.

 Alternatively, you can allow the tenancy to continue, in which case you can then choose to renew for a period of six months or more.
-A significant number of tenants do request twelve month contracts.
+A significant number of tenants do request twelve or twenty four month contracts.

 End of Tenancy

 Once a tenancy comes to an end, we make arrangements to meet the tenant at the property.
 We then inspect the property again and take meter readings and also obtain a forwarding address for the tenant.
 The deposit is refunded to the tenant once we are convinced that everything is in order.

 Should there be any disputes regarding the property condition, we start negotiations to resolve any disagreement as quickly and amicably as possible.

 We conduct regular visits to all tenanted properties.
 These inspections serve numerous purposes and allow us to visit the tenant to ensure they are taking care of the property.
 We also check for signs that something may be wrong with the property.
 If anything needs attention, we will then inform you as soon as possible, helping to reduce the risk of the problem escalating and the potential cost increasing.
 These visits also enable us get to